 - History – As above, I’m picking and choosing at random for now.
 Right now I’m thinking we may cover the Gold Rush/westward expansion and Texas history.

-- Music/Art/PE – While I’m planning on working art into our culture studies–and likely into science, history, and even writing–both music and PE are primarily outsourced.
-Pookie plans to take another yearlong dance class, play soccer in the fall, and perhaps start drum lessons in the spring.
+- Music/Art/PE – Pookie plans to take another yearlong dance class, play soccer in the fall, and perhaps start drum lessons in the spring.
 Goobie’s plans are identical except she’s planning on flute instead of drums.
-Peatie will continue classical guitar lessons and frequent bike rides with Daddy; the rec center gymnastics coaches are retiring and closing up shop, so he’s not sure if he’ll just keep doing archery or what other activity he might choose.
+Peatie will continue gymnastics and classical guitar lessons and frequent bike rides with Daddy.
+In addition, Grandma has volunteered to take the kids for one day a week and cover their basics (math and language arts) plus do some dedicated music, art, and PE with them.
+I’m thrilled!

 - Self-Selected – I added this in the spring when I was exhausted from planning two mom-generated units at a time, and the kids were delighted.
 Sometimes they spend a whole week of their self-selected time working on a particular project–progressing in the piano book, writing a story, sewing–while other times they rotate through puzzles, brain teasers, art projects, and other passions.
 We only do self-selected time on days when we don’t have an afternoon activity, since otherwise we get too crunched for time–especially since self-selected activities usually take longer than mom-assigned work.